It was a hit Madison Hantz had a good feeling about the instant the ball came off her bat.

 “I thought a big hit was going to win this game.”

 Melissa Wagner picked up the win for the Golden Lions, striking out seven and allowing one walk and one run over seven innings.

 Oberdorf was the only Golden Lion with more than one hit.
 She went 2 for 4.

 The game was a rematch of Thomas Jefferson’s 4-3 win May 22 in the WPIAL semifinals, a victory that continued the Jaguars’ surprising run to a championship and depriving the then-defending WPIAL champion Greensburg Salem of a return visit to the title game.

-The loss marked the end of a benchmark season for a Thomas Jefferson, which won three games last year and never had been to the state playoffs.
+The loss marked the end of a benchmark season for a Thomas Jefferson, which won three games last year.

 Still, there was a painful sting that came with seeing the run end.